Longden: Church and chapel

 There was formerly a Methodist chapel at the north end of the village, built in 1870, which closed in the 1990s and is now part of a private house.

 Longden Common

 Longden Common lies to the south of the village.
 It had a Congregationalist chapel, built in 1836, which closed in 1967, when some of its pews were given to Longden Methodist chapel.
 The hamlet's main social focal point is a public house, The Red Lion.

 Governance

 An electoral ward of Shropshire Council in the same name exists.
 This ward stretches north to Ford with a total ward population at the 2011 census of 3,967.
-Longden is represented within the Shrewsbury and Atcham parliamentary constituency.
+Longden is represented within the Shrewsbury parliamentary constituency.